GeoscienceAustralia/cloud/docs/_pages/patterns_index.md

 ### Getting started with Continuous Delivery

 1. Make sure your code is in version control in Github or Bitbucket.
+2. Get started with your pipeline:
-2.a) If you're using Github, you'll be using [TravisCI](https://travis-ci.org/).
+ ** If you're using Github, you'll be using [TravisCI](https://travis-ci.org/).
 Start by adding a .travis.yml to your repository.
-2.b) If you're using Bitbucket, you'll be using [Bitbucket Pipelines](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html).
+ **  If you're using Bitbucket, you'll be using [Bitbucket Pipelines](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html).
 This link has all the information you need to get started.